H4rmey/Rust-OpenCL-Tutorial/README.md

 This also makes sense because we index on the global_id, so all the values that are of the array are filled!
 The value loops through the values 0 to 3 because we have a local_size of 4.

 That was all for tutorial 5

+# Preparations
+## Time-path
+To Create this tutorial i have made a planning:
+1) Study OpenCL and its components
+2) Learn how to integrate OpenCL with Rust, what libraries to use etc...
+3) Decide what parts of OpenCL i want to cover
+4) Create pieces of example code that is very simple for a user
+5) Write out tutorials starting at the tutorial 1 and going up

+## Result
+The result should be something like a document that describes the code i've written.
+This code should touch on the basics of OpenCL but never go to in depth.

+## Actions
+- Download OpenCL
+- Make OpenCL work for Rust
+	- decide on which libraries to use
+- Create the tutorials needed to cover the basics
+- Create the guide that describes the tutorials

+## Reflection
+Working is OpenCL is a lot of fun, it challenges you to think outside the box to create parallel running code.
+It's also surprisingly easy to implement some fast features for your code and it's something i will definetly use in the future.